-- When I use my mobile devices (laptops/tablets/mobile phones /USB devices etc) in school, I will follow the rules set out in this agreement, in the same way as if I was using school equipment.
+• When I use my mobile devices (PDAs/laptops/mobile phones /USB devices etc) in school time, I will follow the rules set out in this agreement.
 I will also follow any additional rules set by the school about such use.
-I will ensure that any such devices are protected by up to date anti-virus software and are free from viruses. - I will not register my school email address to conduct personal business (such as Ebay) - I will not open any hyperlinks in emails or attachments to emails unless the source is known and trusted, or if I have any concerns about the validity of the email (due to the risk of the attachment containing viruses or other harmful programmes). - I will be responsible for backing up data on any external devices I use. - I will not try to upload, download or access any materials which are illegal (child sexual abuse images, criminally racist material, adult pornography covered by the Obscene Publications Act) or inappropriate or may cause harm or distress to others.
-I will not try to use any programmes or software that might allow me to bypass the filtering/security systems in place to prevent access to such materials. - I will not try (unless I have permission) to make large downloads or uploads that might take up internet capacity and prevent other users from being able to carry out their work. - I will not install or attempt to install programmes of any type on a machine, or store programmes on a computer, nor will I try to alter computer settings, unless authorised. - I will not disable or cause any damage to school equipment, or the equipment belonging to others. - I will only transport, hold, disclose or share personal information about myself or others, as outlined in the Mill Water School Data Protection Policy.
-Where digital personal data is transferred outside the secure school network, it must be encrypted, password protected or sent via Egress.
-I understand that this also applies to any data I download/store on any device, in order that the data cannot be accessed should the device get lost or stolen.
-Paper based Protected and Restricted data must be held in lockable storage this also applies to material that identifies an individual which is stored on other media ie recordings of school productions, exam material. - I understand that the Mill Water Data Protection Policy requires that any staff or pupil data to which I have access, will be kept private and confidential, except when it is deemed necessary that I am required by law or by school policy to disclose such information to an appropriate authority. - I will immediately report any damage or faults involving equipment or software, however this may have happened, to the IT Technician.
+I will ensure that any such devices are protected by up to date anti-virus software and are free from viruses.

+- I will not open any hyperlinks or attachments to emails unless the source is known and trusted, due to the risk of the attachment containing viruses or other harmful programmes. - I will ensure that my data is regularly backed up, in accordance with relevant school policies. - I will not try to upload, download or access any materials which are illegal (child sexual abuse images, criminally racist material, adult pornography covered by the Obscene Publications Act) or inappropriate or may cause harm or distress to others.
+I will not try to use any programmes or software that might allow me to bypass the filtering/security systems in place to prevent access to such materials. - I will not try (unless I have permission) to make large downloads or uploads that might take up internet capacity and prevent other users from being able to carry out their work. - I will not install or attempt to install programmes of any type on a machine, or store programmes on a computer, nor will I try to alter computer settings, unless authorised. - I will not disable or cause any damage to school equipment, or the equipment belonging to others. - I will only transport, hold, disclose or share personal information about myself or others, as outlined in the School/LA Personal Data Policy.
+Where personal data is transferred outside the secure school network, it must be password protected. - I understand that data protection policy requires that any staff or pupil data to which I have access, will be kept private and confidential, except when it is deemed necessary that I am required by law or by school policy to disclose such information to an appropriate authority. - I will immediately report any damage or faults involving equipment or software, however this may have happened.